crazyfrogspb/RedditScore/docs/source/tokenizing.rst

 ['where', 'is', 'my', 'job', 'then', 'bloomberg_domain']

 Last but not least, CrazyTokenizer can extract web page titles, tokenize them, and insert to your tokenized sentences.
+Note: it won't extract titles from the Twitter pages in order to avoid duplicating tweets content.

 >>> tokenizer = CrazyTokenizer(urls='title')
 >>> text = "I love Russia https://goo.gl/3ioXU4"